The 5 Major Differences Between Aperitif and Digestif

 Difference #4: Beverage Specifics

 Popular apéritifs include vermouth, pastis, dry sherry, and Champagne.
 Dry, acidy white wines are also frequently enjoyed.
-In France, apéritif choices vary by region — for example, pastis is a favorite in the south, while Calvados is popular in Normandy.
+In France, apéritif choices vary by region — for example, pastis is a favourite in the south, while Calvados is popular in Normandy.
 Throughout the country the Kir or blanc-cassis, a mix of blackcurrant liqueur (crème de cassis) and white wine, usually Aligote, is a popular choice.
 You can switch out the Aligote for Champagne or other sparkling whites to make the Kir Royal, its bubbly cousin.

 Common digestifs often include fortified wines like sherry, port or madeira, brandies like cognac, chacha or grappa, bitter liqueurs like Fernet or Chartreuse, and other strong liquors like mezcal or aquavit.